yewhan/accelerating-cnns/README.md

 ## CPU
 The CPU portion of the code was designed for a Ryzen 5 3600 CPU.
-Multiple versions of the code was developed, each utilising a slightly different set of/ order of optimisations applied.
+Multiple versions of the code were developed, each utilising a slightly different set of/ order of optimisations applied.

 ## GPU
 The GPU portion of the code was designed for a GTX 1080 Ti.